diaspd/upload-ai/README.md

 # Install the dependencies
 $ npm install

-# Make a copy of to '.env.local'
+# Create a file '.env.local'
 # Add OPENAI_KEY="use_your_openai_key_here"

 # Start the server